-Firstly, to invest in opportunities presented by the commercialisation of early stage life science, medical, digital and other new technologies; and secondly, to allocate the resulting profits, if any, to The Perivoli Schools Trust, a Namibian registered Trust which seeks to address the inadequacies of nursery school education in Sub Saharan Africa.
+Firstly, to invest in opportunities presented by the early stage commercialisation of life science, medical, digital, renewable energy and other new technologies which have a positive social impact; and, secondly, to allocate the resulting profits, if any, to the Perivoli Foundation, a UK

-One of Perivoli Innovations’ advantages is its independence.
-It answers to no third party investors and so, when it comes to investment choices, can take a long term view.
-It does not set time lines or internal rate of return expectations upon its investee companies in the belief that “patient”, nurturing capital delivers better outcomes.
-Perivoli Innovations depends solely on the Perivoli Trust for its funding as well as the reinvesting of proceeds from divestments not allocated to the Perivoli Schools Trust.
+Perivoli Innovations answers to no third party investors and takes a long term view.
+It does not set time lines or internal rate of return expectations in the belief that “patient”, nurturing capital delivers better outcomes.
+Perivoli Innovations depends solely on the Perivoli Trust for its funding as well as the reinvesting of proceeds from divestments not allocated to the Perivoli Foundation.

 Perivoli Innovations looks for early stage, innovative and highly scalable businesses that have the potential to make a big difference to people’s lives and the planet.
-It’s initial focus hitherto has been on the spin-out opportunities emerging from the research departments of the U.K’s leading universities and also digital businesses emerging from technology centres in Africa, both of which tend to be capital starved in their early years.
+Its initial focus has been on spin-out opportunities

-Perivoli Innovations does not charge subscription fees, legal fees, annual supervision fees or any other fees.
+Perivoli Innovations does not charge subscription fees, legal fees, annual supervision fees or any other fees to its investee companies.

 Perivoli Innovations has made direct investments into the following businesses and indirect investments through Funds into others.